supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 ### Get variables from environment

-First, we load environment variables with credentials and workspace ID.
+In this tutorial, you will need an workspace ID that you can get from environment variables.
+[Learn more here](../environment-variables.md#workspace_id)

 ```python
 workspace_id = sly.env.workspace_id()
 ```

-## **Part 1.** Create a new project and dataset
+## **Part 1.** Create new project and dataset

-Create a new project
+Create new project

 **Source code:**